forseti-security/forseti-security/_docs/quickstarts/scanner/descriptions.md

 ## Kubernetes Engine Version scanner

-Kubernetes Engine clusters running on older versions can be exposed to security vulnerabilities, or lack of support.
+Kubernetes Engine clusters that run on older versions can be exposed to security vulnerabilities or lack of support.
 The Kubernetes Engine version scanner can ensure your Kubernetes Engine clusters are running safe and supported versions.